konsumer/pntr_shell/README.md

 This is a very light system for drawing things on the screen, receiving input, and making sound (both streaming and 1-shot.)
 It should work on every major platform, and not really require you to structure your app any particular way.
 No state is stored anywhere, so you pass your audio-engine or screen-image or whatever around, however you want to.

 If you want to target multiple backends and share more state at the app-layer, definitely check out [pntr_app](https://github.com/robloach/pntr_app), as it is more mature, complex, and has a lot more features.
-For a lot of things it might be easier to work with.
+For a lot of things it might be easier to work with than this.

 ## usage